 Virginia Watercraft Owner's Guide

 It is illegal for anyone to pollute our waterways in Virginia.
 If you can't recycle it, take it ashore to a trash receptacle.
 Please help keep the waterways clean by picking up your trash.
-If you see any source or indication of water pollution, such as dead fish, call your local Health Department, or call the Richmond office of the Virginia Department of Health at 804-786-1761.
+If you see any source or indication of water pollution, such as dead fish, call your local Department of Environmental Quality regional office, or call 804-698-4000.

 Sea Turtle and Marine Mammal Encounters

 While boating in Virginia, you may encounter sea turtles, which are common in the summer months in the coastal ocean, Chesapeake Bay, and associated river mouths, and marine mammals (whales, dolphins, porpoises, manatees and seals), which are most common in the coastal ocean and Chesapeake Bay mouth, but can occur inside the Bay and associated river mouths as well.
 Sea turtles are protected by the Endangered Species Act (ESA), and marine mammals are protected by the Marine Mammal Protection Act (MMPA).